Sherman Johnson: Later playing career

-Minnesota Twins

-On May 12, 2021, Johnson signed a minor league contract with the Minnesota Twins organization.
+On March 24, 2021, Johnson signed with the Kane County Cougars of the American Association of Professional Baseball.
+However, he left the Cougars on May 12, without having played a game for them.
+On May 12, Johnson signed a minor league contract with the Minnesota Twins organization.
 Johnson appeared in 75 games split between the Double-A Wichita Wind Surge and the Triple-A St. Paul Saints, posting a cumulative .202/.353/.332 with 5 home runs, 33 RBI, and 3 stolen bases.
 He elected free agency following the season on November 7.

-Kane County Cougars (second stint)

-On April 5, 2022, Johnson signed with the Kane County Cougars of the American Association of Professional Baseball.
-Johnson appeared in 90 games for the Cougars, slashing .231/.385/.416 with 13 home runs and 52 RBI.
-He was released on November 3, 2022.
+On April 5, 2022, Johnson signed with Kane County Johnson appeared in 90 games for the Cougars, slashing .231/.385/.416 with 13 home runs and 52 RBI.
+He was released on November 3.

 Coaching career

+Baltimore Orioles

 On February 2, 2023, Johnson was announced as the hitting coach for the Bowie Baysox, the Double-A affiliate of the Baltimore Orioles.
+On February 7, 2024, the Orioles announced that Johnson would shift to the role of upper–level hitting coordinator.

+On November 14, 2024, Johnson was promoted to the role of assistant hitting coach with the major league staff.

+Chicago White Sox

+On October 28, 2025, it was announced that Johnson would be leaving the Orioles to join the Chicago White Sox as a minor league hitting coordinator.